aws/aws-cdk/design/aws-ecs/aws-ecs-tagging-support.md

 }
 ```

-The `Ec2Service` and `FargateService` constructs will have new properties like this:
+The `Ec2Service` and `FargateService` constructs will have two new properties:

 * propagateTaskTagsFrom - Propagate tags from either ECS Task Definition or Service to Task.
 * enableECSManagedTags - Enable ECS managed tags to ECS Task.